 Michael Addison Director of Technology

-If you have a website, you will have almost definitely have gone through the process of buying a domain name and possibly setting up an IP address for it in some sort of manager so that people going to your site find themselves at your server.
-If you have email or have needed to activate some service that requires DNS authentication, then you would have had to use the DNS manager more than once.
+If you have a website, you will have almost definitely gone through the process of buying a domain name and possibly setting up an IP address for it in some sort of manager so that people going to your site find themselves at your server.
+If you have email or needed to activate some service that requires DNS authentication, then you would have had to use the DNS manager more than once.

 The key is to click the little ‘cloud’ icon in the settings.
 With this enabled, all traffic goes through Cloudflare before it hits your server.
 This functionality opens up a world of options.
 Let’s start with SSL.